kuanghaoliu/Adaptive-online-beam-alignment/README.md

 - test_dataloader_3D.py: load testing data and batch output

 # Mode switching enabled - model training and testing (see folder *switching mode_4s*)
-This is the case where mode switching is enabled every $$T$$ seconds, where $$T=100$$ ms by default.
+This is the case where mode switching is enabled every $T$ seconds, where $T=100$ ms by default.
 Each trajectory lasts for 4 seconds.
 Except the longer moving trajectory, the model is the same as the one used in the folder *Mode switching disabled*.
 - test__ODE_final_adaptive switching.py: the program for testing the **adaptive** switching mode between beam scanning and beam tracking.
 - test__ODE_final_periodic switching.py: the program for testing the **periodic** switching mode between beam scanning and beam tracking.